The Playbook on Sustainability: Partnerships & Revenue

 Nonprofit partnerships come in all shapes and sizes.
 Early on, figure out who you want to partner with and why.
 Think about not only what you need in order to accomplish your goals, but how other organizations can gain value by partnering with you.
 Here are some questions to get you started:

-In this chapter, we’ll dive into three types of partnerships:
+In this playbook, we’ll dive into three types of partnerships:

 You can activate one, two, or all three types of partnerships.
 Figuring out your strategic partnerships model may ebb and flow as your organization evolves and that’s okay.
 Whatever gets you closest to your true north.